CreditView

 Verify that modules that performed well were in Contentful - the newly implemented CMS - since we had to use it to build the page

-As project goals changed, we had to find ways to balance business priorities with providing customers with the educational resources they needed
+As project goals changed, we had to find ways to balance business priorities while also providing customers with the educational resources they needed

-To compromise with this request, the content strategist and I agreed to include the cross-sell section lower on the page.
+To manage the scope and stick to the previously agreed timelines, we all agreed on using existing copy for the product cards.
+After discussing the request, the content strategist and I agreed to include the cross-sell section lower on the page.
 We did this to avoid coming across too sales-driven too early in the page experience and keep the page mostly focused on CreditView and financial literacy.

 (Click to enlarge) I included the cross-sell after the FAQs to capture any customers who felt motivated to open a credit product after going through the page